vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1985 The Art of Ancient India.
 Buddhist, Hindu, JaiṇWith Contributions by John C. HuntingtoṇNew York/Tokyo.

-Huussen, A.H.
-Jr.
+Huussen, A.ḤJr.

 1991 De Tachtigjarige oorlog. in: Bakker & Gosman 1991, pp. 134–51.

-Ibn Bat.t.ūt.aThe Travels of Ibn Bat.t.ūt.a.
+Ibn BaṭṭūṭaThe Travels of Ibn Baṭṭūṭa.
 A.D.
 1325–1354.
-Translated with revisions and notes from the Arabic text edited by C. Defr´emery and B.R.
-Sanguinetti by H.A.R.
-Gibb.
+Translated with revisions and notes from the Arabic text edited by C. Defr´emery and B.R̥Sanguinetti by ḤA.R̥Gibb.
 Vol. IV.
 The translation completed with annotations by C.F.

 Beckingham.
 London 1994.
 Works issued by the Hakluyt Society Second